honne23/LCA-DFS/README.md

 Bureaucr.at is a typical hierarchical organisation.
 Claire, its CEO, has a hierarchy of employees reporting to her and each employee can have a list of other employees reporting to him/her.
 An employee with at least one report is called a Manager.

-Your task is to implement a corporate directory for Bureaucr.at with an interface to find the closest common Manager (i.e. farthest from the CEO) between two employees.
+Implement a corporate directory for Bureaucr.at with an interface to find the closest common Manager (i.e. farthest from the CEO) between two employees.
 You may assume that all employees eventually report up to the CEO.

 #### Use depth first search to trace a route to a leaf, then build the stack as you ascend back up the recursive calls
 ```go